 CLICK HERE TO GET A FREE ADILO ACCOUNT TO HOST YOUR VIDEO RESUMES

-Alternatively, you can record with your camera and then upload to host the video on the platform.
+Alternatively, you can record with your camera and then upload to host your video on the platform.
 Add the video link to your CV to enable recruiters to watch the video online without needing to download it.

-Go for a professionally designed CV
+Go for a Professionally Designed CV

 And I don’t think there’s a better way to achieve that than having a professionally designed CV.
-In addition to helping your application get all the attention it deserves, well-designed CVs the impression of being thoroughly professional.
+In addition to helping your application get all the attention it deserves, well-designed CVs gives the impression of being thoroughly professional.

-And these are some of the things recruiters look out for.
+These are some of the things recruiters look out for.

 Canva has sample professional CVs you can customize to your needs.
 Resume.io, Resume Genius, and Kickresume are other solid online CV makers you might want to try.